-In this section you will be preparing the Model 45A for use.
+In this section you will be preparing the Model 45 for use.
 Since the standard unit is housed in a self-contained enclosure, getting it ready for use in portable applications requires only making a few interconnections.
-These include 4-wire audio input,

-4-wire audio output, and 2-wire party-line intercom connections that use 3-pin XLR connectors.
+These include 4-wire audio input, 4-wire audio output, and 2-wire party-line intercom connections that use 3-pin XLR-type connectors.
 In many applications an external source of 24 volts DC will be connected using the supplied power adapter.

-For permanent installations one or two Model 45A units can be mounted in one of the optional rack panel adapters.
-The resulting one-rack-space unit will be mounted in either a 19-inch or a special 10.5-inch equipment rack.
+For permanent installations one or two Model 45 units can be mounted in one of the optional rack panel adapters.
+The resulting one-rack-space unit will be mounted in an equipment rack.